kohlschuetter/alpine-repo/README.md

 ### `WARNING: updating and opening https://kohlschuetter.github.io/alpine-repo: No such file or directory`

 You may be running an unsupported machine configuration.
-Right now, only `x86_64` is supported.
+Right now, only `x86_64` and `aarch64` are supported.

 ### `ERROR: https://kohlschuetter.github.io/alpine-repo/: UNTRUSTED signature`